awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 `Issue` is also called:
   * `Allocate` → Resources (e.g., RSes) are allocated for the instructions
-  * `Dispatch` → The instruction is *dispatched* into the RS and corresopnding ROB entry
+  * `Dispatch` → The instruction is *dispatched* into the RS and corresponding ROB entry

 `Dispatch` is also called:
   * `Execute` → The instruction is *executed* by the execution unit